ramuit44/galactusCrockeryShoppingCart/README.md

 It will:
  * build your assets.
  * run a server to serve your web app static assets on port 9005 and host 'localhost'.
 Note : If localhost is not supported , either use the system IP Address or DNS name or loopback address(127.0.0.1) as the hostname in the grunt config for connect.
+ * the app will be run with 'dist' as the base directory using the prod deliverables.
  * have a file watching mechanism to rebuild your assets.
  * live reload support so that your browser is refreshed whenever you make changes to your sources.